FrankPfattheicher/stonehenge.Chromely/README.md

 It is also a playground to improve the user experience for application writers using the libraries.
 There is still a lot of missing documentation.

 #### Notes
 * This code is work in progress!
+  To see what's going on look at the [ReleaseNotes...](ReleaseNotes.md)
 * I will focus on .NET Core to be platform independent
 * Running Windows .NET Framework 4.7.2 is also targeted
 * Still not everything working as expected